The largest Buddhist monument in the world

 On the following day after our very packed cultural sightseeing day we had at Prambanan archaeological park and nearby temples, the next obliged visit was to Borobudur temple, a little bit more far from Yogyakarta than the previous one at some 40 kilometres northwest from the city, around 1 hour away.
 This is the most visited monument in the entire country and also the finest, without any doubt one of the key reasons why to visit Indonesia.
 No wonder it is listed in the UNESCO World Heritage Site list.

 Once again, as it was the case for the Prambanan complex and surroundings, a day is well more than enough to visit the entire place and the nearby minor temples.
-In fact, half a day is all you will really need in this case giving you plenty of time to enjoy the site at slow pace.
+In fact, half a day is all you will really need in this case, giving you plenty of time to enjoy the site at a slow pace.
 It was such our case that on this same day we flew to Surabaya later in the late afternoon.
 In the other hand, of course, there are way too many more temples scattered nearby and all around Yogyakarta that could easily keep you busy for some days should you be looking to visit them, or at least the most important ones.

-Borobudur in any case will impress you from the beginning and the many hundreds of pictures you can take in such short time from every angle is priceless.
+Borobudur in any case will impress you from the beginning, and the many hundreds of pictures you can take in such short time from every angle is priceless.
 The most spectacular one is when heading towards the exit when you will get to see the entire temple from far on two of its sides and all of its height and levels.
 Expect nevertheless thousands of tourists everywhere, unlike much quieter Prambanan.

 For more information about Borobudur check the Wikipedia and Wikitravel sites.
 Indonesia’s currency is the Rupiah (IDR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.